 If you’re using software, then you should be able to send an invitation to your project and get the ball rolling.
-When you use programs like BuildBook, you can receive notifications when your client has accepted the invitation so you know they’ve seen it.
-Plus, you can collaborate easily by chatting directly within the platform to stay updated and address any questions.
+When you use construction management software like BuildBook, you receive notifications when your client has accepted the invitation so you know they’ve seen it.
+Plus, you can collaborate easily by messaging back and forth directly within the platform to stay updated and address any questions.

-Another advantage to using software for managing your selections is that you already have a scheduling feature built-in with deadlines that keep clients on track.
-No need for a separate calendar.
-Everyone always knows what is coming up and can make timely decisions to prevent project delays.
+Another advantage to using software for managing client selections is that you already have a scheduling feature built-in with deadlines that keep clients on track.
+No need to manage a separate calendar.
+Your clients always know what is coming up and can make timely decisions to prevent project delays.

 Alternatively, if you work with an interior designer who coordinates the decisions with your clients, then using collaboration tools will make your life a lot easier.
 Get rid of all the jumbled texts and emails between you and the designer, you and the client, the client and the designer, etc, by having everything in one place.

 Tools we’ve mentioned in this post like Google Drive can be good options to store and track project docs, but they’re limited when it comes to collaborating and cutting down on so much of the back and forth, especially once you’re adding more people into the mix.